 One of the assertions contained in the above extract is that

 of the expression) that in the context of the fragment with id #art4-cla1-itma the text modification am5 has been performed which is of type substitution

 It must be pointed out that not all the parts of these assertions lay at the same

 #cirsfid did add its own metadata to the Akoma Ntoso file containing the act) while other

 are properties of the connected FRBR expression (the date when #parliament did approve the act).
 For this reason, every Akoma Ntoso document explicitly states

-what are the FRBR manifestation and expression that it is modelling inside the FRBRthis specifies the URI of the document on which all the assertions are made.
+what are the FRBR manifestation and expression that it is modelling inside the FRBRthis element.
+The value attribute of FRBRthis specifies the URI of the document on which all the assertions are made.

 Everything is semantically generic